christopherdoer/rio/ekf_rio/README.md

  the radar sensor extrinsic calibration.
 Based on a single radar scan, the 3D radar ego velocity is estimated using the [radar_ego_velocity_estimation](../radar_ego_velocity_estimation) package.
 Fusion with intertial data is carried out using an Error State EKF.
-In addition, barometer measurements can be fuses as well for improved z-axis estimation.
+In addition, barometer measurements can be fused as well for improved z-axis estimation.
-We are using the North East Down (NED) convention.
+We are using the North East Down (NED) convention within our navigation filter.
-Thus, the z-axis points downwards.
+Thus, the published filter state follows that convention.
+The publishers of the pose and twist topics, however, follow the ROS convention [REP-103](https://www.ros.org/reps/rep-0103.html).
+Details on the published topics are provided below.

 ## Cite
 If you use ekf_rio for your academic research, please cite our related paper: